Luis Bárcenas: Career

 Luis Bárcenas started working in the People's Party accounts department in 1990, and he became the chief administrator of the party in 1993.
 In 2008, the president of the party, Mariano Rajoy, personally chose him as Treasurer to replace Álvaro Lapuerta.
 He pursued a parallel career as a politician, and in 2004 and 2008, he was elected to represent Cantabria in the Senate.

-His time as treasurer was short, as he "temporarily" resigned in 2009 when his implication in the Gürtel scandal became too much of a public embarrassment for the party.
+His time as treasurer was short, as he "temporarily" resigned in 2009 when his implication in the Gürtel affair became too much of a public embarrassment for the party.

 Bárcenas stepped down from the Senate in 2010, and his resignation as treasurer was made definitive.
 Until early 2013, he nonetheless retained access to a private office at the PP headquarters and continued to receive payments from the party equivalent to his salary, under circumstances which are disputed.

 Demonstration against Bárcenas on 2 February 2013 outside the People's Party headquarters.

 In 2011 the case against him was put on hold because of uncertainty regarding the identification of individuals described by initials or an alias (it had been claimed that the alias "Luis el cabrón" referred to Bárcenas).
 However, the case was reopened in 2012 and he was accused of "tax fraud and of receiving illegal payments".

 The controversy around him further flared up in January 2013, when the Swiss authorities informed the Gürtel investigation that he held a Swiss bank account that had contained €22 million.
 (It later emerged that he controlled significant further funds in that country).
 Additionally, he admitted using the 2012 tax amnesty voted by the PP to legalize €10 million hidden through a Uruguayan company.